redkubes/quickstart/gcp/README.md

 - [GCloud SDK](https://cloud.google.com/sdk/docs/install)
 - [Terraform](https://cloud.google.com/sdk/docs/install)

-### Set up a managed kubernetes cluster on GKE
+### Create a GKE cluster in GCP

 - Navigate into the `gke` directory
-- Add your Project ID and Project Region to the `terraform.tfvars`
+- Add your Project ID and Project Region to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`

 - Open a terminal and run the following,